Nickduino/Pi-Somfy/README.md

 ## 4 Usage

+Note that the config file won't exists the first time you run the application.
+In that case, a new config file will be reated based on the name you specified (e.g. /home/pi/Pi-Somfy/operateShutters.conf).

 You have 4 ways to operate.
 The recommended operations mode is mode 4.
 But the other 3 modes are explained here for completeness:

 1. Command line Interface<br/>You can use either of the following commands to operate a shutter called corridor<br/>